darconeous/gauss-key-card/README.md

 ### Java Cards with 4-byte UIDs won't work ###

-The authenticator on supported vehicles will currently refuse to pair with any card that doesn't have a 7-byte UID.
+The authenticator on supported vehicles seems to refuse to pair with any card that doesn't have a 7-byte UID.
 This unfortunately means that most commonly-available dual-interface Javacards will not be recognized by vehicles even when this applet is loaded.

+A list of tested cards can be found [here](https://github.com/darconeous/gauss-key-card/wiki/Recommended-Cards).

 ### Software updates could make this applet useless ###